 Technical failures – this is beyond anyone’s control and operators generally monitor down-times through well-equipped network operation centers.

-This code pattern aims to create a model to predict call drops, trained on the above mentioned failures.
-With the help of an interactive dashboard, we use a time series model to better understand call drops.
+This code pattern will show you how to create a model to predict call drops (trained on the failures listed above).
+With the help of an interactive dashboard, we’ll use a time series model to better understand call drops.
 As a benefit to telecom providers and their customers, it can be used to identify issues at an earlier stage, allowing more time to take the necessary measures to mitigate problems.
 The main features of the solution include: